Introduction

 The mediation agreement can be signed in counter-parts and signatures affixed by electronic means, if necessary.

-Prior to the preliminary conference, the mediator will have distributed proposed directions designed to ensure that the parties and the mediator are fully informed of the facts, matters and circumstances that have given rise to and the real issues in dispute.
+Prior to the preliminary conference, the mediator may have distributed proposed directions designed to ensure that the parties and the mediator are fully informed of the facts, matters and circumstances that have given rise to and the real issues in dispute.
 They will include directions concerning:

 (a) the preparation of an agreed mediation book of documents and, if documents are to be provided electronically, the electronic or “file-sharing” means by which it will be made available to the parties and to the mediator.
-For ease or reference, the mediation book should contain an index and be paginated and preferably tabulated and bookmarked; and
+For ease or reference, the mediation book should contain an index and be paginated and preferably tabulated and book-marked; and

 Consideration should also be given to the preparation and circulation of a draft form of settlement agreement prior to the mediation.